A woman out in the world

 It seemed an advantage to be traveling alone.
 Our responses to the world are crucially moulded by the company we keep, for we temper our curiosity to fit in with the expectations of others...
 Being closely observed by a companion can also inhibit our observation of others; then, too, we may become caught up in adjusting ourselves to the companion’s questions and remarks, or feel the need to make ourselves seem more normal than is good for our curiosity.

-Perhaps if I look back on the jumbled scraps that constitute my diary during that time, I’ll find less of a neat line between that realization and what happened next, but it led me to ideating and reimagining, over and over, what traveling by myself would be like, and finally doing it.
+Perhaps if I look back on the jumbled scraps that constitute my diary during that time, I’ll find less of a neat line between that realisation and what happened next, but it led me to ideating and reimagining, over and over, what traveling by myself would be like, and finally doing it.
 After I graduated, I went backpacking around Central America (with a telling and formative start), and those months would constitute my first real solo travels—by which I mean setting out on my own to a place where I don’t know anyone, rather than, say, extending a trip with friends to include a few days of travel on my own, which I had done before.
-Travelling solo also doesn’t mean spending all my time alone, since I invariably bump shoulders along the way with fellow travelers or local guides and acquaintances.
+Travelling solo also doesn’t mean spending all my time alone, since I invariably bump shoulders along the way with fellow travellers or local guides and acquaintances.
 But it does mean essentially making decisions and moving from place to place by myself; and in a remote place, it often means counting on the goodwill of strangers to take me from A to B, where intervention—should it be necessary—is not readily at hand.

 Since that first time, I’ve continued to explore the world on my own—not for every trip I take, but it has been my default mode.
 Though it has its downsides (the right company can bolster you in doing things you wouldn’t do by yourself), in many ways it is also less cumbersome (the wrong company can stop you from doing things you would do on your own).
 You can head off and move on when you want and where you want, without having to meet someone halfway on anything, which allows for spontaneity in a way that is utterly freeing.
 I think of it as the purest expression of following my curiosity, simply finding my way from one thing that interests me to the next and to the next.
-Despite popular perception, I am by no means unique: more women are reportedly traveling solo, and apparently, a larger proportion of solo travelers are women than men (at least in the US and UK).
+Despite popular perception, I am by no means unique: more women are reportedly traveling solo, and apparently, a larger proportion of solo travellers are women than men (at least in the US and UK).
 But whenever I recount my travels, people always ask, not just because but certainly because I am a woman: “Was it safe traveling alone?

-Without making everything of it, and while recognizing that male travelers too are harassed and attacked (in the US, men reportedly experience higher victimization rates than females for all types of violent crime except rape and sexual assault), women are specifically vulnerable because of their gender in a way that men aren’t as often (in the UK, government statistics estimate that 4.9 million women had been victims of sexual assault—including rape and attempted rape—in their lives compared to 989,000 men, with 98.5% of the rapists identified as men).
+Without making everything of it, and while recognising that male travellers too are harassed and attacked (in the US, men reportedly experience higher victimisation rates than females for all types of violent crime except rape and sexual assault), women are specifically vulnerable because of their gender in a way that men aren’t as often (in the UK, government statistics estimate that 4.9 million women had been victims of sexual assault—including rape and attempted rape—in their lives compared to 989,000 men, with 98.5% of the rapists identified as men).
 This can leave women feeling like they have to choose between safety and freedom.
 As Sylvia Plath wrote in her journals:

 Yes, my consuming desire to mingle with road crews, sailors and soldiers, bar room regulars—to be a part of a scene, anonymous, listening, recording—all is spoiled by the fact that I am a girl, a female always in danger of assault and battery.
 My consuming interest in men and their lives is often misconstrued as a desire to seduce them, or as an invitation to intimacy.
 Yet, God, I want to talk to everybody I can as deeply as I can.
 I want to be able to sleep in an open field, to travel west, to walk freely at night.